LinuxForHealth/x12/repo-docs/NEW_TRANSACTION.md

 ## Add Transaction Package

-Add a new transaction package to `x12.transactions` for the transaction set.
+Add a new transaction package to the appropriate top level version package such as `x12.v5010`.
 The new transaction package name must adhere to the following convention to support transaction discovery - `x12_[transaction set code]_[implementation version]`.

 Add the following modules to the new transaction package: